paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 Make sure that the CH340 USB-serial bridge drivers are installed and your device is recognised ([instructions here](#drivers-for-ch340)).

-With the correct serial port to use identified, edit your Zigbee2mqtt `configuration.yaml`:
+With the correct serial port in use identified, edit your Zigbee2mqtt `configuration.yaml`:

 ```yaml
 serial: